 Copyright Law (3 hrs.)

 This course covers the nature and subject matter of copyright, including literary, artistic, and musical works; computer software; and motion pictures; how copyrights are acquired, licensed, and enforced; the fair-use privilege and other limitations on the copyright owner’s rights; and principles of international protection.
-Mr. Bain, Prof. Fischer.
+Prof. Fischer.

 Cyberlaw (2 hrs.)